-- 6. Joint Statement of the Case (Jury Trial Only).
-The parties must file a Joint Proposed Statement of the Case fourteen (14) days before the FPTC for the Court to read to the prospective jurors before commencement of voir dire.
-The joint statement should be brief and neutral and should not be more than one page in length. - 7.
-Voir Dire (Jury Trial Only).
+7. Joint Statement of the Case (Jury Trial Only).
+The parties must file a Joint Statement of the Case fourteen (14) days before the FPTC for the Court to read to the prospective jurors before commencement of voir dire.
+The joint statement should be brief and neutral and should not be more than one page in length.

+8. Voir Dire (Jury Trial Only).
 Generally, a jury in a civil action will consist of eight (8) jurors.
 In most cases, the Court will seat sixteen (16) prospective jurors in the jury box and conduct its initial voir dire.
 Each side has three (3) peremptory challenges.
 If 16 jurors are seated in the box and all 6 peremptory challenges are exercised, the remaining 8 jurors will constitute the jury panel.
 If fewer than 6 peremptory challenges are exercised, the 8 jurors in the lowest numbered seats will be the jury.

-The Court will conduct the initial voir dire.
-The Court will ask prospective jurors basic biographical questions (jurors' place of residence, employment, whether familiar with the parties or counsel, etc.), as well as questions regarding their ability to be fair, impartial and carry out the duties required.
-The Court may ask case-specific questions.
-Each party will then have ten (10) minutes to ask prospective jurors additional questions.
-All challenges for cause shall be made outside the prospective jurors' presence.
+The court will conduct the voir dire.
+The parties may, but are not required to, file any proposed case-specific voir dire questions for the Court's consideration at least fourteen (14) days before the FPTC.
+If it considers the questions proper, the Court will pose the questions to the prospective jurors.

+All challenges for cause shall be made at side bar or otherwise outside the prospective jurors' presence.
 The Court will not necessarily accept a stipulation to a challenge for cause.
-If one or more challenges for cause are accepted, and all 6 peremptory challenges are exercised, the Court may decide to proceed with 6 or 7 jurors. - 8.
-Proposed Findings of Fact and Conclusions of Law (Court Trial Only).
+If one or more challenges for cause are accepted, and all 6 peremptory challenges are exercised, the Court may decide to proceed with 6 or 7 jurors.

+9. Proposed Findings of Fact and Conclusions of Law (Bench

+Trial Only).
 For any trial requiring findings of fact and conclusions of law, each party shall file and serve on the opposing party, no later than twenty-eight (28) days before the FPTC, its Proposed Findings of Fact and Conclusions of Law in the format specified in Local Rule 52-3.
 The parties may submit Supplemental Proposed Findings of Fact and Conclusions of Law during the trial.
-Once trial concludes, the Court may order the parties to file Revised Proposed Findings of Fact and Conclusions of Law with citations to the record. - 9.
-Declarations of Direct Testimony (Court Trial Only).
-When ordered by the Court in a particular case, each party shall, at least twenty-eight (28) days before the FPTC, file declarations containing the direct testimony of each witness whom that party intends to call at trial.
+Once trial concludes, the Court may order the parties to file Revised Proposed Findings of Fact and Conclusions of Law with citations to the record.

+10. Declarations of Direct Testimony (Bench Trial Only).When8ordered by the Court in a particular case, each party shall, at least twenty-eight (28) days before the FPTC, file declarations containing the direct testimony of each witness whom that party intends to call at trial.
 If such declarations are filed, each party shall file any evidentiary objections to the declarations submitted by any other party at least fourteen (14) days before the FPTC.
-Such objections shall be submitted in the following three-column format: (i) the left column should contain a verbatim quote of each statement objected to (including page and line number); (ii) the middle column should set forth a concise legal objection (e.g., hearsay, lacks foundation, etc.) with a citation to the corresponding Federal Rule of Evidence or, where applicable, a case citation; and (iii) the right column should provide space for the Court's ruling on the objection.
+Such objections shall be submitted in the following threecolumn format: (i) the left column should contain a verbatim quote of each statement objected to (including page and line number); (ii) the middle column should set forth a concise legal objection (e.g., hearsay, lacks foundation, etc.) with a citation to the corresponding Federal Rule of Evidence or, where applicable, a case citation; and (iii) the right column should provide space for the Court's ruling on the objection.
 The Court anticipates issuing its ruling on the objections during the FPTC.

+C. Trial Exhibits